soundpress/RulesOfNYC/docs/c26/index.rst

          iv.
 To be eligible for a climate change resilience bonus cleanup grant, a qualifying brownfield property must be located in a designated coastal flood zone and be enrolled in the City voluntary cleanup program.

          v.
 To be eligible for a brownfield green job training grant, an applicant must employ a participant in a City, state, or federally supported non-profit work force development program for work participating in construction activities at a remedial action site regulated by the Office or the New York state department of environmental conservation or an environmental project recognized by the Office.
-Reimbursement is subject to the award limit set forth in § 43-1422(c)(9)).
+Reimbursement is subject to the award limit set forth in 43 RCNY § 43-1422(c)(9)).

          vi.
 To be eligible for a green property certification grant, a party must have received a notice of completion from the Office or a certificate of completion from the New York state department of environmental conservation in accordance with 6 NYCRR § 375-3.9.